KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Typo: Found `Magic Mirror` in file `MMM-MQTT.js`: Replace it with `MagicMirror²`.
 7. Typo: Found `Magic Mirror` in file `node_helper.js`: Replace it with `MagicMirror²`.
 8. Typo: Found `Magic Mirror` in file `subscriber.js`: Replace it with `MagicMirror²`.
+9. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MQTT-Publisher by cybex-dev](https://github.com/cybex-dev/MMM-MQTT-Publisher)

 1. `package.json` issue: No repository field.
 2. `package.json` issue: No license field.
 3. There are no keywords in 'package.json'.
 We would use them as tags on the module list page.
+4. The branch name is 'master'.
+Consider renaming it to 'main'.

 ### [MMM-MQTTbind by janm84](https://github.com/janm84/MMM-MQTTbind)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 1 dependencie(s):
+2. Information: There are updates for 1 dependencie(s):
    -  mqtt  ^1.10.0  →  ^5.3.2

 ### [MMM-MQTTbridge by Tom-Hirschberger](https://github.com/Tom-Hirschberger/MMM-MQTTbridge)

+1. The branch name is 'master'.
+Consider renaming it to 'main'.
-1. Information: There are updates for 2 dependencie(s):
+2. Information: There are updates for 2 dependencie(s):
    -  jsonpath-plus  5.0.1  →  7.2.0
    -  mqtt           4.3.7  →  5.3.2